You know me. I’m a proponent of DIY studying without a bar prep course.

 Should you “Go through each one filling in all the notes!” or “Skip lectures entirely!”?

-Honestly, it really depends on your goals and learning style.
+It really depends on your goals and learning style.
 If you learn better from listening to audio or video, be my guest.
 Watch everything you want.
 Or watch what you need and leave the rest.
 No need to go one extreme or the other.

 Just keep these pitfalls in mind: